top of page

 We praise original writing so you know what you're doing right.

-Any sections that need clarity, we provide feedback so the author can revise to make the piece stronger and, potentially, more publishable.
+Any sections that need clarity, we provide feedback so the author can revise to make the piece stronger and more publishable.

 Advantages